86th Juried Art Exhibition

 The Phillips’ Mill Art Exhibition has been the premier art show in the Delaware Valley since 1929.
 Founded by the legendary greats, William Lathrop, Edward Redfield, Daniel Garber and William Taylor, among others, the early shows were intended to display work for friends.
 Famous artists from the New Hope School and beyond soon began to exhibit on a regular basis.
 Today more than 350 painters and sculptors submit over 500 works of which about 95 framed pieces are juried into the exhibit.
 The exhibition has grown steadily in prestige and attracts thousands of visitors each year.

 This major exhibition invites artists who live within a 25 mile radius of the Mill to enter work for the show.
-In 2014 the jurors awarded 20 prizes, totalling over $10,000.
+This year 349 works were submitted .
+Of the works submitted 93 framed pieces were accepted and 13 pieces of sculpture were accepted into the show.
+There were 19 awards presented representing over $10,000 in prize money.